-Implementation Timeframe: Completed and implemented catch basin optimization plan within three years of permit effective date or prepare a schedule outlining when information will be collected to develop the Catch Basin Optimization Plan (FY2021).
-The Town continued to collect data to develop their optimization plan during Permit Year 2 and Year 3.
-A schedule will be developed to collect data needed to further develop the plan in Permit Year 4 (FY2022).
+Implementation Timeframe: Completed and implemented Catch Basin Optimization plan within three years of permit effective date (FY2021).
+The Town continues to collect data to develop their optimization plan throughout Permit Year 4.
+(FY2022).
+A schedule will be developed to collect data needed to further develop the plan after the Town has completed all catch basin cleanings by September 2023 (Permit Year 6).
+The Town completes their catch basin cleaning program each between June and September.